How reliable is Dallas Fort Worth International Airport?

 On weather, Dallas-Fort Worth is an unusually calm-weather airport year-round.
 July is the calmest stretch for flying, scoring 98 out of 100 for favorable conditions, while January is the most disruptive at 86, driven mainly by low visibility & fog and high winds.
 The year is relatively steady, so no single month stands out as one to avoid on weather alone.

 If you're connecting through DFW, give yourself room.
-A domestic connection wants at least about 50 minutes, and international transfer wants roughly 95 minutes once immigration and a bag recheck are in the mix.
+Real itineraries sold through DFW bottom out around 55 minutes for a domestic connection, and international transfer wants roughly 95 minutes once immigration and a bag recheck are in the mix.
 Those are floors, not comfortable buffers β one inbound delay can erase them, so add margin when the connection matters.

 None of this guarantees your specific flight β itβs the backdrop.
 To turn it into a booking, score real flights to Dallas-Fort Worth, read how we weigh it all in how the PlaneSane Score works, and brush up with how to pick a reliable flight and avoiding weather delays.